User Manual

 Starter questions

 Right-click any card at any time to edit its name, type, number, or to retire it.
-Retired topics are hidden but not deleted; a toggle in the Topic Board header (on the top right) reveals them.
+Retired topics are hidden but not deleted; a toggle in the Topic Board header reveals them.

 The four columns